Skip to content

 Don’t forget your fingers

 All eyes will be on your left hand and your new wedding ring, but don’t forget to give the other one a little love, too.
-Try matching a statement ring with a natural manicure, to keep the focus on the gemstones; Venyx designer Eugenie Niarchos is known for her richly textured shield rings and the deep-sea-inspired White Una Rainbow Fish Ring is cast in white gold studded with moonstones and diamonds, with a pearly spine.
-Meanwhile, the Diamond Leaf Ring by Anita Ko wraps the finger in a twist of white diamonds in an elegant yet modern expression.
+Try matching a statement ring with a natural manicure, to keep the focus on the gemstones; Sophie Bille Brahe's Pleine Lune Diamant Ring captures the delicate beauty of her signature Lune motif in a refined yet captivating design.
+Meanwhile, the Galaxy Diamond Ring by Anita Ko encircles the finger with a brilliant twist of white diamonds in an elegant yet modern expression.
 If the power pinkie is your thing, upgrade your little finger with Ascher’s Diamond Pave Bubble Ring, whose softly geometric lines and three sides of glittering diamond pave, exude confidence and composure.

 by Anita Ko